-The purpose of arterial lighting provided by the city is for public safety.
+Arterial lighting is typically 200 watt LED equivalent with one luminaire per intersection.
+Continuous roadway lighting on arterials is considered on a case by case basis.
 Lighting levels may be increased on arterials if the City Engineer determines higher levels are appropriate.
 Generally, low-volume neighborhood collector arterials will have lighting similar to residential streets while high-volume minor and principal arterials may have continuous high-level lighting service.

 Arterial lighting will typically be installed on wood poles.
 The City Engineer may elect to install metal poles on certain streets.
+Adjacent property owners have the option of upgrading to metal poles through direct negotiation with the serving utility company.